-Direct Flue Connection (USA only)
+Direct Flue Connection (Only permitted in USA) Fig #4

-- Measure from the first chimney flue liner tile to the top of the Insert.
+- Measure from the first chimney flue liner to the top of the Insert.
 Allow extra length of liner to insert into flue tile. - 2) Feed the stainless steel liner through the damper area and into the first chimney flue tile.
 Seal around pipe.